-Creative directors with this level of experience can expect a midpoint salary of $111,000.
-They also must work well with different project teams, especially IT, as well as meet with clients and upper management to explain strategies and solutions.
+Creative directors with this level of experience also must work well with different project teams, especially IT, as well as meet with clients and upper management to explain strategies and solutions.

-Whether it’s targeting specific customers or running marketing campaigns, marketing directors are in demand and can expect a mean salary of $108,000.
+Whether it’s targeting specific customers or running marketing campaigns, marketing directors are in demand and can expect a competitive salary.
 They direct market messaging activities and supervise a marketing team responsible for developing promotional communications strategies and materials for a company or product.
 Marketing directors prepare long- and short-term marketing plans, budgets and pricing policies.
 Communication skills are key, as is knowledge of the creative side of marketing and design.
 Some companies require an MBA as well.

-Problem-solving, creativity and business sense are just a few of the qualities necessary for a successful advertising account director, who can earn a midpoint salary of $100,000.
+Problem-solving, creativity and business sense are just a few of the qualities necessary for a successful advertising account director.
 They typically lead multiple accounts within an advertising agency and make sure the creative work is addressing the client’s needs.

 Advertising account directors need the ability to lead and inspire others on their own team, as well as outside of the firm.
 They also ensure the accounts they manage are profitable and often pitch new business to prospective clients.
 A bachelor's degree and seven or more years of work experience in an advertising environment are required.

-As the lines between design and technology continue to blur, demand for UX designers is high, and they command a midpoint starting salary of $93,500.
+As the lines between design and technology continue to blur, demand for UX designers is high.
 These creative pros determine the architecture and wireframes that help users navigate a product or website.
-UX designers address users’ needs, whether emotional or functional, to create the best user experience.
+UX designers address users’ needs to create the best user experience.

-It’s a job that requires creative, technical and problem-solving skills — and also some psychology and storytelling.
-Responsible for the full design process, from research, ideation and concept development to prototyping and evaluation.
-The role also requires the ability to collaborate with business, customer service, design and technology teams, as well as an expert understanding of design principles and wireframing tools, such as Axure RP, Balsamiq, InVision and Sketch.
+It’s a job that requires creative, technical and problem-solving skills — as well as some psychology and storytelling.
+Responsible for the full design process, from research, ideation and concept development to prototyping and evaluation, the role requires the ability to collaborate with business, customer service, design and technology teams.
+UX designers should possess an expert understanding of design principles and wireframing tools, such as Axure RP, Balsamiq, InVision and Sketch.

 Marketing analytics managers develop ways to effectively analyze and report data key to a firm’s business objectives that the marketing team can use in their plans.
 They also typically define a company’s metrics and data sources to implement analytics solutions.
-Marketing analytics managers require experience in both data analysis and reporting, customer relationship management (CRM) software and a background in market research.
+Marketing analytics managers require experience in both data analysis and reporting, CRM software and a background in market research.
 Most have a college degree in computer science, statistics or a related area.
-Marketing analytics managers have a midpoint salary of $93,250.

 This is a job that encompasses design and execution, so interactive art directors must be comfortable in both roles.
-They deliver digital solutions for a company’s business or brand for a midpoint salary of $92,000.
+They deliver digital solutions for a company’s business or brand.

 Mix a sociologist, anthropologist and marketer together and you get a UX researcher.
 These creative pros figure out what motivates people to buy a product and how they use it — information that helps market research teams.
 They’re responsible for designing, conducting and analyzing user design research and usability testing.

-User experience researchers must have excellent analytical and communication skills to interpret data and work with users to gather that data.
-They may need knowledge of Excel, Skype, QuickTime, UserTesting and Lookback, as well as statistical research software, such as SPSS or SAS.
-The salary midpoint for UX researchers is $85,000.
+UX researchers must have excellent analytical and communication skills to interpret data and work with users to gather that data.
+They also need experience with various research methods and tools, as well as a thorough understanding of the business to inform and conduct their research studies, develop recommendations and drive results.

 Mobile designers create compelling interactive experiences on mobile devices that most of us have today, which is why they’re in demand.
-The job has a midpoint salary of $84,000.
 These pros collaborate with user experience and other cross-functional teams to make content engaging.
 Mobile designers must know both graphical and functional aspects of web and mobile design and work across platforms, including HTML5, iOS and Android.